-Migrant Parents Face Major Obstacles Before They Can Regain Custody Of Children
+Migrant Parents Face Major Obstacles Before They Can Regain Custody Of Their Children

 The Trump administration says it wants to stem the tide of asylum-seekers fleeing violence in Central America.

-It's backed down from separating parents and children, but the administration shows no sign of releasing these families into the U.S. while their asylum claims are pending.
+It has backed down from separating parents and children, but the administration shows no sign of releasing these families into the U.S. while their asylum claims are pending.

-The administration told a federal judge it intends to hold them families in detention for as long as their immigration cases take, or deport them.
+The administration told a federal judge it intends to either hold the families in detention for as long as their immigration cases take or deport them.

-Yeni Gonzalez had a message for parents who are still in detention.
+Gonzalez had a message for parents who are still in detention.

 "What they are going through is not easy," Gonzalez said.
-"But there a lot of people with good hearts who are willing to reunite you with your children."
+"But there are a lot of people with good hearts who are willing to reunite you with your children."

 Her supporters are already turning their attention to another case and trying to reunite families — one at a time.